MaxTD/Projectile/README.md

 This is a Projectile Physics simulation

 *Requires
-pip3 install pygame
+pygame

--To Run Py
+-To Run Python Program
 python3 run.py